Team-Cube-0120/Word-Up-App/README.md

 ---
 ## Introduction

-TODO- introduction to our app and purpose
+TODO- Introduction to our app and purpose

 ---